 If this is your first time learning about Poly-MVA, you have come to the right place.
 Will do our best to provide you with the best and most complete path that we can, based upon our experience and resources.

 If you already have our information packet, please read it thoroughly.
-If you do not have one yet, you can download it here or email us to get one.
+If you do not have one yet, you can email us to get more information.
 As you go through the information packet, write down any questions you may have.
 Then contact us by phone at 619-447-6500 for further assistance.

 Below you will find more information on Poly-MVA as well as valuable information on nutrition and health in general.
 Additionally, you can visit our Healthy Living page for health information resources and education.
 If you have any questions whatsoever, please don’t hesitate to reach out to our help.